AABelkhiria/CNC-Machine/README.md

 A GUI program was written in python using the TKinter library.
 The program contains a workspace for drawing geometric shapes and a button allowing you to comunicate to your controller via USB.

 You need for this application python 3.6.

+..* Another program written with python allows you to convert a DXF file done by 3D modeling software like Solidworks to a text file containing path of the end-effector.
+..* A third program is made to build a connection between the PC and the controller via Serial communication.